KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/cd/deploy-application-in-remote-cluster-via-irsa.md

 ```
 </details>

-This policy allows ArgoCD in Account A to describe and access the EKS cluster in Account B.
+This Policy allows Argo CD in Account A to describe and access the EKS cluster in Account B:

 <details>
 <summary><b>View: AWSIRSA_\{cluster_name\}_ArgoCDMasterClusterAccess (AWS Account A)</b></summary>